 Your audit-ready data comes in seven layers, which progressively reveal the secrets of your software license compliance, and give you an edge in your software compliance audit response.
 Collect these seven pieces of essential data to ensure your software license compliance.

-Want to take a deeper dive into software license audit defense?
 This focus-driven session gives your team an audit defense plan delivered by software license audit experts from Connor Consulting and Aspera.